d4r1091/on-demand-delivery-fastlane-slack/README.md

 bundle exec fastlane test_external_fastfile_import
 ```

+In this test we will load the Partner and Beta Delivery Fastfile
 The result on your terminal will look like this:

 ![](/res/testing_external_fastfile_laoding.gif)

 ## OK!
-The basics stuff have been setup!
+The basic stuff have been setup! 👌

 Let's go ahead setting up: